cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

 test_df = test_df.set_index("index")
 ```

-Dataframes
+Your dataframes are:

 ```python
 train_df.head()

 test_df.head()
 ```

-###  CB Python model
+###  Contextual Bandits Python tutorial

-1. First, create the Python model - this stores the model parameters in the Python `vw` object.
-Here we use arguments for a Contextual Bandit with four possible actions.
+First, create the Python model store the model parameters in the Python `vw` object.

+Use arguments for a Contextual Bandit with four possible actions.

 ```python
 from vowpalwabbit import pyvw

 vw = pyvw.vw("--cb 4")
 ```

 >**Note:** You can pass `--quiet` if you want vw to stop talking while it's working.

-2. Next, for each train example we call learn on our vw model.
+Now, for each trained example we call learn on our vw model.

 ```python
 for i in train_df.index:
   action = train_df.loc[i, "action"]